 For those of us who grew up in the 1970s, a Hyatt House was a sort of hotel paradise.
 Yes, there were Ramada Inns and Holiday Inns, and these were actually decent places for everyday family trips and such.
 But in terms of a really smart, slick hotel, a really modern hotel, where the food was good and the graphics were spiffy…well there was only one brand, Hyatt.

 Of course Sheraton and Hilton had new hotels, but those were brands with glamour from an earlier time.
 Hyatt (and maybe a bit Omni, though there were only a few) was fresh and new in the 1970s.
+And there were fewer Hyatts, and each Hyatt had better architecture.
+It was, all so fresh.

-So it was a bit of a surprise when I saw that Hyatt was re-branding the Summerfield Hyatt extended stay brand as Hyatt House, but in their blog, about it, they did not mention the Hyatt House history.
+So it was a bit of a surprise when Hyatt announced it was re-branding the Summerfield Hyatt extended stay brand as Hyatt House, but in their blog, about it, they did not mention the Hyatt House history.
 In the Hyatt blog item, Gary Dollens, Global Head of Franchise and Select Brands, and Kristine Rose, Vice President of Select Brands, talk about the “new” Hyatt brand.
 Whether they mention the history or not, it’s a smart move to use the Hyatt House brand, as the name has much equity with anyone over 40.
 It’s a true throwback brand, the original identity of the company.

 Even Richmond, Virginia had a Hyatt House.
 The Richmond Hyatt opened in 1974; it was one of 52 Hyatts around the country, most of them Hyatt Houses.
 While it was made of Virginia mossy brick, it was totally modern and was in a wooded parcel just across Broad Street from the Gordon Bunshaft-designed headquarters of Reynolds Aluminum.
 Having a Hyatt House was a sort of badge of honor for the city; if you had one you were big time.